Google Shared Drive (Gdrive): Introduction, Benefits, and Limitations

 Easier Management by Using Access Levels

-Users can be assigned access levels to access folders in Shared Drive, which is easier to manage compared to My Drive.
-Now you do not have to grant file permissions individually!
+Users can be assigned access levels to gain individual access to folders in Shared Drive which, compared to My Drive, is easier to manage.
+No need to grant file permissions individually!

 Reduce the Hassle When Employees Resign

-If an employee resigns and the file is owned by the employee’s My Drive, the employee must transfer file permissions before leaving.
+If an employee resigns from the company and the file is owned by them, and in their My Drive account, the employee must transfer file permissions before leaving.
 However, if a shared drive is used, ownership of the files belongs to the company and it is not necessary to transfer file permissions specifically, even if an employee leaves.

 There are limits to the number of items, members, and daily uploads you can have in shared drives.